- First and foremost, your hair should be at least 1/4 inch in length; that should take about two weeks after shaving.

 - Users of Retin-A, Renova, Differin, or Accutane are advised not to wax, as these medications tend to weaken the skin and tearing may occur when wax is removed.

-- Do not wax open sores, new scars, varicose veins, raised moles, or mucus membranes.
+- Do not wax open sores, new scars, varicose veins, raised moles, or certain mucus membranes.
 Waxing should not be performed on areas of skin affected by warts, moles, or rashes, or on skin that is irritated, chapped, or suffering from sunburn.

 - Ladies: If you wax when you are on your period, not only you are more tender, hormones make your hair more coarse, causing the wax to break the hairs rather than pull them out.
 Avoid waxing within two days of the beginning or end of your period.